Paramount Animation: Process

 Similar to Warner Bros.
 Pictures Animation, Illumination, and Sony Pictures Animation, Paramount Animation outsources its animation production to other animation studios such as Mikros Image, Reel FX, and Industrial Light & Magic (Transformers One).
 Rumble was developed outside of Paramount Animation by Reel FX, but the studio acquired the rights to the film and co-produced it.

 Like 20th Century Animation with animated films under 20th Century Studios, the studio also acts as somewhat of a distribution label for animated films that are made under or acquired by Paramount Pictures.
 The earliest case of this would be the aborted deal with Locksmith Animation.
 Additionally, Paws of Fury: The Legend of Hank, originally expected to be distributed by Open Road Films and STX Entertainment, was acquired by Paramount to be distributed under Paramount Animation, later being distributed under Nickelodeon Movies.

 Paramount Animation does not have an in-house animation style.
-According to Mireille Soria, each film has their own unique style created by the filmmakers, which would be helped by outsourcing animation to different vendors.
+According to Mireille Soria, each film has its own unique style created by the filmmakers, which would be helped by outsourcing animation to different vendors.

 When Ramsey Ann Naito took charge of Paramount Animation in September 2021, she brought over the culture of the Nickelodeon Animation Studio, which she describes as "artist-driven" and "creative".
 Both companies are now united under one team, in a move different from Disney and Universal's animation studios (Walt Disney Animation Studios and Pixar post-Lasseter for the former and Illumination and DreamWorks for the latter).